momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 <img src="/assets/images/ramps_guide/guide_mergeramp1.jpg" alt="View of final ramp in hammer" style="display: block; margin: auto;">

 With your ramp completed, you can use the cordon tool to seal it off and compile the map to view it in-game.
-At this point in development normally you just want to test the surf so you don't need to compile with lighting or vis.
+At this point in development normally you would just want to test the surf, so you don't need to compile with lighting or vis.

 <img src="/assets/images/ramps_guide/guide_ingame.jpg" alt="View of ramp in-game" style="display: block; margin: auto;">

 There it is!
 Absolutely stunning!
-Basically ready for release!
+Looking ready for release!

 ## Curved Surf Ramps